 Candidate Political Party Requirements:

 Section 99.021(1)(b), Florida Statutes (2011), provides: "[A]ny person seeking to qualify for nomination as a candidate of any political party shall, at the time of subscribing to the oath or affirmation, state in writing: ...
-2. That the person has not been a registered member of any other political party for 365 days before the beginning of qualifying preceding the general election for which the person seeks to qualify."
+2. That the person has been a registered member of the political party for which he or she is seeking nomination as a candidate for 365 days before the beginning of qualifying preceding the general election for which the person seeks to qualify.

 Campaign Treasurer’s Reports: (F.S.
 106.07)